bitwarden/contributing-docs/docs/contributing/feature-flags.md

 ### Self-hosted considerations

-Self-hosted instances will not have access to LaunchDarkly, so the server configuration retrieved from the API **will always treat all feature flags as in their "off" state**.
-What this means in practice is that the feature flag must be fully removed from the code before the feature is available for self-hosted instances.
-This implies a staged feature release cycle, as follows:
+Self-hosted instances will not have access to LaunchDarkly, so the server configuration retrieved from the API will assess all feature flags as their default state unless the server is configured otherwise.
+What this means in practice is that the feature flag must be removed from the code before the feature is available for self-hosted instances.
+This implies a staged feature release cycle, as
+follows:

 1. Release cloud and self-hosted with feature flag off
-2. Turn on feature flag, which will enable the feature for cloud instances **only**
+2. Turn on feature flag, enabling the feature for cloud instances **only**
-3. Release cloud and self-hosted with feature flag removed, which enables the feature for self-hosted instances
+3. Release cloud and self-hosted with the feature flag removed, therefore enabling the feature for self-hosted instances

+A self-hosted installation may choose to configure alternative [data sources](#flag-data-sources) to more quickly adopt a feature.